usertam/openssh/README.md

 	sudo apt install autoconf automake cmake gcc libtool libssl-dev make ninja-build zlib1g-dev

+If you want to run the OQS-specific tests (see the bottom of Step 2 below), you also need to install the following packages:

+	sudo apt install python3 python3-nose python3-rednose

 On **Linux**, you also may need to do the following:

 - You may need to create the privilege separation directory: